stefanv/blog/content/2012-10-15-replicable-super-resolution-paper.md

+---
-Title: Replicable super-resolution paper
+title: Replicable super-resolution paper
-Date: 2012-10-15 00:04
+date: 2012-10-15 00:04
-Tags: super-resolution, image-processing, python, science
+tags: ['super-resolution', 'image-processing', 'python', 'science']
-Status: published
+status: published
-Summary: Where I summarize 5 years of my life in 10 pages.
+summary: Where I summarize 5 years of my life in 10 pages.
+---

 While I loved the topic of my PhD, I had to take a break after staring at that problem for several years.
 Thereafter, I was side-tracked by